 An unofficial gift ranking system for who’s who in your child’s life

 By Laura Klacic

 From even before our children are born people are starting to give them gifts to celebrate them coming into the world.
 They will continue to receive gifts from the people in our lives for years to come.
-Some gifts will be useful, some will be for fun and some will make you stop and say what were they thinking.
+Some gifts will be useful, some will be for fun and some will make you stop and say “What were they thinking?!”

-In my eyes the perfect gift for a child is something useful, something for fun and something to learn from.
+In my eyes, the perfect gift for a child is something useful, something for fun and something to learn from.
 I personally like to give an outfit as something useful.
 Something small like a truck, a doll, or outdoor toy for something fun.
 And a book, movie or game to learn from that teaches them something new.
 I found this works well with children of every age group, even teens.